YMMV: Tales Series

 - It's the Same, so It Sucks / So Okay, It's Average: The games are popular in the JRPG fandom but there's a pretty vocal group of people who consider the games to be very generic and samey, even when compared to other JRPG franchises.
 Frequent criticisms are uninspired designs and dated visuals, overuse of JRPG cliches, button mashey gameplay and Sakuraba's work for the series not being as strong as his other compositions.
 The games tend to be released in a pretty short amount of time, leading to oversaturation in some people's eyes.

 - Regarding the JRPG cliches, the series is famous for starting as a Cliché Storm to deconstruct said clichés later.
 For this vocal group, the deconstruction is just not worth going through the "storm" phase, or just don't see them as deconstructions at all, but rather as gimmicky ways to play those clichés.
 This affects to some entries more than others.

 - The Scrappy: A lot.
-For full details, read up on the Tales Series' entry - it's earned its own folder on the video game section.
+For full details, read up on the Tales Series' page - it's earned its own page.